QualiSystemsLab/colony-end-sb-action/README.md

     # Provide the long term Colony token which could be generated
     # on the 'Integrations' page under the Colony's Settings page
+    # or generate a new one with the REST API
     colony_token: ${{ secrets.COLONY_TOKEN }}

     # Provide an ID of Sandbox you want to end